-Bottom line: If you want to plug your mic straight into your computer you need to buy a USB mic.
-If you are buying an XLR mic (they’re usually the higher quality ones) you’ll need some kind of audio interface so it will connect to your computer.
+Bottom line: If you want to plug your mic straight into your computer, you must buy a USB mic.
+If you are buying an XLR mic (they’re usually the higher quality ones), you’ll need some audio interface so it will connect to your computer.

 For a USB mic, Navarrete recommends the Blue Yeti USB microphone as a good Level 2 mic for its ease of use.

 A versatile entry-level mic is the Audio-Technica ATR2100 which is both a USB and XLR mic that costs about $70-80.
 Navarrete still uses this mic even though she owns more expensive ones.